 Front Yard and Porch

 Your front yard is the most visible location for team flag display.
 Position your flag near your entrance or along your walkway where neighbors and passersby can see it clearly.
 For maximum impact, raise your flag Thursday or Friday before game day to build anticipation through the weekend.
+Porch and deck displays work well for game day gatherings, creating a festive atmosphere that signals to arriving guests which team the household supports.

 Tailgating

 Portable team flags are essential for tailgating.
 They mark your group's territory in crowded parking lots, help friends find your setup, and create a home-field atmosphere even at away games.
 Use a weighted base stand for hard surfaces or a ground stake for grass and gravel lots.
-Flags in 2x3 ft or 3x5 ft sizes provide enough visibility to spot from a distance without being difficult to transport.
+For a complete breakdown of flag setups, mounting options, and tailgate display strategies, see our dedicated guide on how to tailgate with flags.

 Indoor Fan Cave